3dbeb41841bfbfcc24d55143816cf7f1/ajax-and-express/README.md

 ## Setup - Codealong (5 mins)

 While we're still learning the ins-and-outs of building APIs, lets use an already-made API for today.
-We'll use on that works a lot like Mongo and Express and comes with RESTful resources out of the box.
+We'll use one that works a lot like Mongo and Express and comes with RESTful resources out of the box.

 That handy thing lives at https://api.doughnuts.ga/doughnuts – it's a simple dummy data service that'll let us do GETs & POSTs quickly.
 You can quickly check out https://www.doughnuts.ga/ to see what it's about.

-While you're at it, in the starter-code folder, we've got a super basic index and a CSS file to get started.
+While you're at it, in the starter-code folder, we've got a super basic Express app to get started.
 Nothing fancy.

+- Clone and `cd` into `starter-code`
+- Install your NPM modules with `npm install`
-Open up your `index.html` in a browser, and you'll see:
+- Start your server with `nodemon` and you'll see...

 <img width="752" src="https://cloud.githubusercontent.com/assets/25366/9149100/765ffaae-3d4d-11e5-850d-c8b15c7900e6.png">

 Make sure to load up that console - we're going to be working with it quite a bit.

 Now, we've set a few things up for you.
-Besides the beautiful layout, we've got here a form with an input  and a select dropdown for you.
-We've also already included jQuery, though we won't use that for the first few minutes.
+Besides the beautiful layout, we've got a form with an input and a select dropdown for you.
+Also, we've already included jQuery, though we won't use that for the first few minutes.

 ## GET Requests - Codealong (30 mins)